evanarbour/weather-forecast/README.md

 The trickiest part of the project was getting the past search buttons to bring up that cities information.
 I ended up dynamically creating the buttons through Javascript and then creating a click event inside the function that referred back to those buttons.

-I like the minimalist styling of the dashboard itself and the simple view of the information.
-I decided to hide the entire dashboard until after the user types in their first search because it makes the first look cleaner and more streamlined.
+I worked towards a minimalist style and the simple view of the information.
+I decided to hide the entire dashboard until after the user types in their first search to help create a more streamlined look.

 ![screenshot of weather dashboard](./images/dashboard.png)